NamanKr24/What-makes-a-pokemon-special/README.md

 I have also built a classification model to predict whether a pokemon is legendary, mythical or neither.
 The model uses random forest classification model to perform this multi-class classification.

+The insights gained have been discussed and can be found in the 'Special_Pokemon.md' file.

 The dataset for this project was taken from Kaggle and tweaked with a bit for it to be in its current state.